 Both networks run on the same T-Mobile network so you can expect very similar levels of performance so it really comes down to price and features.
+5G is supported on both carriers if you've got a capable phone.
 For only one line, Mint Mobile is undoubtedly cheaper.
 However, the key features that keep Metro by T-Mobile out front are the savings for multiple lines, that you don't have to buy in bulk, and that on the 10GB plan, music streaming doesn't use your data.

 |Metro by T-Mobile||Mint Mobile|